webalizer-gt/tc_dl/README.md

 3. Enter the date FROM which clips should be loaded
 4. Enter the date UNTIL which clips should be loaded
 5. Clips are being downloaded.
+6. Choose if you want to open the downloaded clips in VLC-Player.
+Pressing `Enter` defaults to "No".

 # Instructions: Create Twitch Client-ID, Client-Secret and OAuth-Token